Updated on March 19th, 2020 by Samuel Smith

 This helps to align the interests of the landlord (Apple Hospitality) and the tenant (Marriott & Hilton), which benefits each party involved.

-With that said, Apple Hospitality is well-positioned to manage any incumbent recession because of its conservatively structured balance sheet.
+With that said, Apple Hospitality is well-positioned to manage a recession because of its conservatively structured balance sheet.

 Source: Investor Presentation

-The company has a low level of absolute debt, and a high proportion of its properties (210 hotels, to be precise) are unencumbered, meaning that they are not currently being used for any real estate secured lending.
+The company has a low level of absolute debt, and a high proportion of its properties (203 hotels) are unencumbered, meaning that they are not currently being used for any real estate secured lending.

 Valuation & Expected Total Returns

 Apple Hospitality’s future returns will be driven by dividend payments, valuation changes, and growth in the company’s earnings power (as measured by funds from operations).

 As stated in the introduction, Apple Hospitality had an annual dividend payout of $1.20 per share which was suspended on March 20th.
 Therefore, we now assume a 0% dividend yield in the calculation of five-year expected returns.